How to Apply for Undergraduate International Study

 To apply for undergraduate study at Mount Mary University, you must be in the process of completing or have already completed high school.

 Coming to Mount Mary will require two overall steps.
 First, you must be admitted to Mount Mary University.
-Next, you will need to obtain a visa or change your I-20 relationship (if you are currently in the US on an F-1 visa).
+Next, you will need to obtain a visa or transfer your I-20 from your current school to Mount Mary University (if you are currently in the US on an F-1 visa).
 You may (and should) begin considering the financial requirements when you are applying to Mount Mary.
 However, financial documents are not required for Mount Mary to make an admissions decision.
 Therefore, you are encouraged to apply with academic credentials and not hold up submitting your application for financial documentation.

 - Submit a free online Undergraduate International Student Application for Admission.

 - For coursework and degrees earned outside the US: Submit a transcript evaluation to determine U.S. equivalency.
 The evaluation must be a course-by-course evaluation for Transfer students and General report for First Year students.
 Accepted evaluation agencies are Educational Credential Evaluators, One Earth International Credential Evaluations, or World Education Services.
 Learn more about this requirement.